A Metamorphic Testing Perspective on Knowledge Distillation for Language Models of Code: Does the Student Deeply Mimic the Teacher?: Related Work

 Recently, Liu et al. \cite{liu2026pioneer} proposed a KD-based approach, PIONEER, that enhances the robustness of compressed code models while preserving accuracy.
 Using a solver-constrained genetic algorithm and robustness evaluation with ALERT-generated examples, it achieved an 87.54\% robustness gain with only a 1.67\% drop in accuracy across CodeBERT, GraphCodeBERT, and CodeT5.
 Recently, Wang et al. \cite{wang2025empirical} empirically evaluated the effectiveness of logit-based and feature-based KD approaches for code understanding tasks.
 Their study showed that KD consistently outperforms fine-tuning on code understanding tasks, with feature-based methods and code-specific teachers yielding the best results.

-Despite these advances in applying knowledge distillation to software analytics, a significant research gap remains in understanding how deeply the student model mimics the teacher’s predictive behavior and internal representations during distillation.
-Existing approaches primarily rely on standard performance metrics (e.g., accuracy, precision, recall, F1-score, ROUGE, and BLEU-4) to evaluate the performance between student and teacher models.
-Although these metrics provide insight into task-level performance, they fail to capture how well the student model mimics the teacher’s internal behavior or decision-making patterns.
-To date, no study has systematically examined whether a student model deeply mimics its teacher's behavioral characteristics.
-This limitation underscores a critical gap in current evaluation practices—one that this study addresses by introducing a structured metamorphic testing framework to assess behavioral fidelity between teacher and student models in knowledge distillation.
+Despite recent advances in applying knowledge distillation to software analytics, a key limitation remains in how distillation effectiveness is evaluated.
+Current methods predominantly utilize standard performance metrics, such as accuracy, precision, recall, F1-score, ROUGE, and BLEU-4, to compare student and teacher models.
+Although these metrics measure task-level correctness, they do not determine whether the student model mimics the teacher’s predictive behavior, confidence distribution, or response consistency across varying inputs.
+As a result, two models may exhibit comparable performance on benchmark datasets while differing substantially in their internal representations and robustness characteristics.
+This limitation is particularly critical in adversarial or safety-sensitive settings, where such behavioral discrepancies can lead to unreliable predictions.
+To date, no study has systematically examined behavioral fidelity between teacher and student models in this context.
+This gap highlights the need for a principled evaluation framework that goes beyond performance metrics to explicitly assess whether a student model faithfully mimics its teacher's behavioral characteristics, which we address through a metamorphic testing-based approach.